SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Discussion

 One potential concern is that the models may rely on spurious correlations in the data to estimate parameters.
 While forward models like Payne and DD-Payne allow straightforward inspection of such behavior, our neural networks do not offer easy interpretability.

-Recent techniques, such as sparse autoencoders \citep{2023arXiv230908600C}, could enhance model explainability in future work.
-That said, our model achieves high precision and accuracy on held-out datasets, suggesting it is indeed learning physically meaningful representations.
+Recent techniques, such as sparse autoencoders \citep{2023arXiv230908600C}, could improve the explainability of the model in future work.
+However, our model achieves high precision and accuracy on held-out datasets, suggesting that it is indeed learning physically meaningful representations.
 Further testing with carefully designed datasets will be necessary to validate this assumption and improve model interpretability.